YaronWittenstein/Yaronwittenstein/content/post/svm/index.md

 Security is critical for running a smart contract under a full-node.
 WebAssembly programs run within a sandbox environment by design.
 This is another big point in favor of using WebAssembly.

-SVM is essentially taking [wasmer][wasmer] which is a general-purpose WebAssembly runtime, then extending and tailoring it to suit Spacemesh's needs.
+SVM is essentially taking _wasmer_ which is a general-purpose WebAssembly runtime, then extending and tailoring it to suit Spacemesh's needs.

 In point of fact, SVM could be leveraged by other blockchain projects that would like to have WebAssembly-based smart-contracts.